vinodkumar007-lang/vinodkumar007-lang/README.md

-WHy would you use the auth token from a property file and not from your vault?
+We are temporarily using the token from the property file.
+Once the Key Vault configuration is complete, the token will be retrieved via pipeline using the same key reference